 The application process consists of completing an Opportunity Grant Application and Budget Form (download) and preparing a brief one-page description of the proposed activity.
 These documents should be submitted electronically to Jolie Griffin at email@example.com.
 The applicant must arrange for a faculty sponsor to submit a letter of recommendation on his/her behalf.
 The letter should address the nature of the proposed activity and the benefit to the student.
 Your sponsor must review and approve the application prior to submission.
 S/he must also confirm that an attempt has been made to secure department funding.
 Only proposals from students in good academic standing at the College will be considered.

-For more information on eligibility or any questions about the application process, applicants are strongly encouraged to contact Jolie Griffin (email@example.com).
+For more information on eligibility or any questions about the application process, applicants are strongly encouraged to contact Jolie Griffin (firstname.lastname@example.org).
 Grants received at least a few days before each deadline can be assessed for completeness.
-This courtesy is not available after the grant deadline passes.
+This courtesy is not available on the day applications are due.

 There are four deadlines for consideration: